niklasfemerstrand/rc_openpgpjs/README.md

 -----------
 The keys are stored client side using HTML5 web storage.
 Private keys are never transferred from the user's local HTML5 web storage.
-Private and public keys can however be exported from the web storage and be used outside of Roundcbe.
+Private and public keys can however be exported from the web storage and be used outside of Roundcube.

 Key lookups
 -----------